gleam-lang/gleam/notes/talk.md

 or it can be just names followed by content.

-And now that there are definitions for all the different symbols, from the lowest terminals to the rootsymbol nonterminal Yecc has enough information to parse an element from a set of tokens.
+And now that there are definitions for all the different symbols, from the lowest terminals to the rootsymbol nonterminal.

+With this Yecc has enough information to parse an element from a set of tokens.
 The only thing left to do before it is capable of generating an abstract syntax tree is instructing it how to build a data structure for each nonterminal.

 ```erlang
 class -> dot name % '$1' is the dot symbol